DGald/DGald/README.md

  -----

--📚 I'am currently studying to improve my programming skills
+-Developing Computer Vision solutions for accessibility projects.
 <br>
 <br>
--📽️ I'am currently working as IT at Forus S.A.
-Chile.
+-Working on IT Infrastructure and automation at Forus S.A.
 <br>
 <br>
 -----